-Australians love to travel and doing ‘The Big Lap’ of the country is high on the agenda for many.
-A drive around Australia takes a long time and it’s little wonder that many Aussies spend a year or more on the road exploring.
-Even the little island state of Tasmania can easily take a few months to fully experience…
+Australians love to travel and self-driving ‘The Big Lap’ of the country is high on the bucket list for many.
+A drive around Australia takes a long, long time and it’s little wonder that many Aussies spend a year or more on the road exploring, living in tents, caravans or motorhomes.

-We love road trips and have a number of itineraries that may help others with planning, most of our drives start in Melbourne and have included two weeks to see Uluru, touring The Flinders Ranges, camping and exploring New South Wales and within Victoria.
+We love road trips and have a number of itineraries that may help others with planning, most of our drives start in Melbourne and have included two weeks to see Uluru, touring The Flinders Ranges, camping, and exploring New South Wales and within Victoria.